 Michael Lee is an experienced international commercial arbitrator.
-Before joining the English Bar he was a solicitor and a partner in a major international law firm, Norton Rose, where he managed the Paris office and the firm's international arbitration group.
-He has had over 30 years' experience practising commercial litigation in the English High Court and international arbitration, as well as co-ordinating and overseeing overseas litigation.
-He is a fellow of the Chartered Institute of Arbitrators and a CEDR-accredited mediator.
+Before joining the English Bar and becoming a member of 20 Essex Street Chambers, he was a solicitor and a partner in a major international law firm, Norton Rose, where he managed the Paris office and the firm’s international arbitration group.
+He has had over 40 years’ experience practising commercial litigation in the English High Court and international arbitration, as well as co-ordinating and overseeing overseas litigation.
+He is a fellow of the Chartered Institute of Arbitrators, the Singapore Institute of Arbitrators and the Asian Institute of ADR, and a CEDR-accredited mediator.

 Michael has written and edited various publications on international arbitration matters and has also spoken on arbitration and other forms of dispute resolution at various conferences and workshops.

-Examples of recent cases include disputes in relation to a mining contract (LCIA Rules, chairman, London seat); an engineering procurement contract (Philippines ICC Rules, party appointment, Singapore seat); a pipeline construction contract in Africa (ICC Rules, President, Toronto seat); a satellite transmission contract (party appointment, UNCITRAL Rules, Hong Kong seat); a joint venture agreement for the provision of gaming facilities in South East Asia (SIAC Rules, chairman, Singapore seat); tax in relation to a inter-city transport contract (SIAC Rules, party appointment, Singapore seat); a telecoms contract (Caribbean ICDR rules, sole arbitrator, Barbados seat); tax treatment of payments under an oil and gas joint venture (Caribbean) (AAA International Rules, party appointment); a waste water exploitation agreement (US/Canada) (AAA International Rules, sole arbitrator); electricity generating agreements (South America/US UNCITRAL Rules, party appointment); alleged expropriation by a Middle Eastern State (ICSID, party appointment); and a power station O&M agreement (SIAC Rules, chair).
+Examples of recent cases include disputes in relation to a mining contract (LCIA Rules, chairman, London seat); engineering procurement contract (ICC Rules, party appointment, Singapore seat); a pipeline construction contract in Africa (ICC Rules, president, Toronto seat); an oil and gas production sharing agreement (ad hoc arbitration,president, Singapore seat, a satellite transmission contract (party appointment, UNCITRAL Rules, Hong Kong seat); a joint venture agreement for the provision of gaming facilities in South East Asia (SIAC Rules, chairman, Singapore seat); tax in relation to a inter-city transport contract (SIAC Rules, party appointment, Singapore seat); a telecoms contract (Caribbean ICDR rules, sole arbitrator, Barbados seat); tax treatment of payments under an oil and gas joint venture (Caribbean) (AAA International Rules, party appointment); a waste water exploitation agreement (US/Canada) (AAA International Rules, sole arbitrator); electricity generating agreements (South America/US UNCITRAL Rules, party appointment); alleged expropriation by a Middle Eastern state (ICSID, party appointment); and a power station O&M agreement (SIAC Rules, chair).